donnybrilliant/terminal.sh/README.md

 - autocomplete on file handling (edit etc)
 - refactor data/.json handling/structure

+FIX ASAP:
+I should use utils more places getUsers etc
+I should set up auth checks with checkAuth instead.
+(Should this return a username? or is it enough with the req.socket?)

 FOR TESTING:
 some lines does not follow with a prompt..